googleinterns/static-analyzer/readme.txt

 The analyzers can potentially support different languages and different policies, enabling this tool to provide wide and deep scans across a repository with very little effort from the end user

 Installation:
-    The user first needs to download this repository and install it somewhere in their home directory.
+    The user first needs to download this repository.
     Python3, pip, and java are required dependecies
     At this point the user should be ready to go
+    The tool automatically installs the static analyzer dependecies (th estatic analyzers used in this tool).
+Here is a list of the current installations
+        SonarQube
+            sonarqube static analyzer (version 4.4.0.2170) https://binaries.sonarsource.com/Distribution/sonar-scanner-cli/sonar-scanner-cli-4.4.0.2170-linux.zip
+            sonarqube server which the analyzer depends on (version 8.4.1.35646) https://binaries.sonarsource.com/Distribution/sonarqube/sonarqube-8.4.1.35646.zip
+        Pylint
+            pylint (version 1.9.5) pip install pylint
 Usage:
     In the bin directory there is a binary that when invoked starts the execution of the tool.
     The invocation command can be followed by a list of options.
 The two special ones are: